What is sexual abuse?

 Why can’t I just talk to my friends and family?

 It’s great to have friends to talk to but they may not understand how personal this information is and feel the need to talk to others about it.
 Your family may find it difficult and upsetting to listen to.
 Your specialist is different from your friends and family as they have talked with many young people who have been abused.
 They will have answers to your questions and will make your session private and confidential to keep your thoughts and feelings safe.

 But I’d rather not talk at all….

-Therapy should feel safe; you will be able to say or feel anything and the therapist will be able to handle it.
-They will not be embarrassed, surprised or shocked.
+Our service should feel safe; you will be able to say or feel anything and the specialist will be able to handle it.
+They will not be embarrassed, surprised, or shocked.
 But feeling safe is not always the same as feeling comfortable.
-You might feel uncomfortable sometimes, or even dread going to therapy because it could be hard, but even then, you will be safe.
+You might feel uncomfortable sometimes, or even dread going to your sessions because it could be hard, but even then, you will be safe.
 It is important to understand that sometimes you will feel worse before you feel better.
-Your therapist will really listen and pay attention to you.
-As therapists we’ll help you with the feelings you have about the abuse.
+Your specialist will listen and pay attention to you.
+As specialists, we will help you with the feelings you have about the abuse.
 You can ask questions you may not have wanted to ask your friends or family.
-Your therapist should be able to answer these questions.
-After a short time therapy will probably be a place you look forward to going to.
+Your specialist should be able to answer these questions.
+After a short time, your sessions will probably be a place you look forward to going to.